pipelinelabo/datalaiq-wiki/distributed/cluster.md

-# Gravwell Clusters
+# DatalaiQ Clusters

-While Gravwell will happily run entirely contained on a single node, environments with large quantities of data may be best served with a cluster.
-In a Gravwell cluster, one or more webservers control one or more indexers, all on separate servers.
+While DatalaiQ will happily run entirely contained on a single node, environments with large quantities of data may be best served with a cluster.
+In a DatalaiQ cluster, one or more webservers control one or more indexers, all on separate servers.

-The Gravwell architecture is described in detail in [this document](#!architecture/architecture.md); this article deals more concretely with details of configuration for clustering.
+The DatalaiQ architecture is described in detail in [this document](#!architecture/architecture.md); this article deals more concretely with details of configuration for clustering.

-The following are all valid Gravwell configurations:
+The following are all valid DatalaiQ configurations:

 * One webserver and one indexer, both running on the same system.
 This is the default installation; we do not consider it a cluster because the webserver and indexer are on the same machine.
 * One webserver and one indexer, each on its own server.
 This is the simplest possible cluster.